kriss2012/Agentic_Ai/twin_chat/knowledge_base.md

 - Constantly exploring Generative AI, Large Language Models (LLMs), and novel algorithms.
 - Enjoys building scalable AI-powered applications that solve real-world problems.
 - Highly competitive and enjoys participating in tech competitions, hackathons, and pitches (like Shark Tank).

+## 7. Recruiter Q&A Guidelines (Handling specific interview topics)
+- **Availability, Location, & Job Search**: I am actively looking for an entry-level software development or AI/ML role.
+I am open to remote, hybrid, and on-site work and am willing to relocate for the right opportunity.
+I am primarily looking for full-time roles, but I am completely open to part-time, internships, or contract work to prove my value.
+I can start immediately or based on mutual agreement.
+- **Compensation Expectations**: I am flexible and open to negotiation based on the role, the responsibilities, and the learning opportunities.
+My primary motivation right now is gaining high-quality experience, working with a great team, and building impactful projects.
+I am also open to performance-based bonuses and equity.
+- **Problem Solving & Approach**: My approach to a new project starts with deeply understanding the user requirements.
+I map out the architecture, choose the right tech stack (like Python/Flask for AI integration), and build in modular, testable steps.
+When dealing with production bugs, I stay calm: reproduce the issue, check the logs, test the fix locally, and then deploy.
+I prioritize tasks using Agile methodologies, focusing on high-impact features first.
+- **Teamwork, Culture & Motivation**: I thrive in collaborative, fast-paced, and innovative environments.
+I have experience taking initiative as a solo developer but I really enjoy team settings where knowledge sharing is encouraged.
+I'm looking for a company culture that values continuous learning and innovation.
+I am motivated by complex problem-solving and building tech that actually helps people.
+- **Handling Failure**: I view failures as learning opportunities.
+For instance, if a project hits a roadblock or an ML model isn't generalizing well, I analyze what went wrong, adapt the strategy, and document the learnings to avoid repeating the same mistakes.
+- **5-Year Plan (Career Goals)**: In 5 years, I see myself as a Senior Full Stack AI Engineer or Tech Lead, designing scalable AI systems and mentoring younger developers.
+My dream job involves continuous innovation at the intersection of web development and Artificial Intelligence.